 Safety in Numbers: Making Better Decisions with CRM Analytics

 What is CRM analytics?
-Also known as customer analytics, CRM analytics is a catch-all term used to describe the various programs and processes designed to capture and analyze all available pertinent customer data, and to present any findings in user-friendly ways.
-The goal, of course, is to use this analyzed data to make better-informed, customer-conscious business decisions.
-CRM analytics is useful for businesses of all sizes, but it is especially vital for large organizations that deal with (potentially) thousands of customers a day.
+Also known as customer analytics, CRM analytics is a catch-all term used to describe the various programs and processes designed to capture and analyse all available pertinent customer data, and to present any findings in user-friendly ways.
+The goal, of course, is to use this analysed data to make better-informed, customer-conscious business decisions.
+CRM analytics is useful for businesses of all sizes, but it is especially vital for large organisations that deal with (potentially) thousands of customers a day.
 With so many different clients being serviced at once, it can be difficult for those in sales, customer service, marketing, and any department who might be involved to keep track of where each customer is in the sales funnel.

 At the same time, even those clients who are at similar points in their customer journeys may require vastly different actions in order to move them forward.
-CRM analytics software provides a single, unified platform through which all authorized team members can access specific information on individual customers, in order to provide them with the personalized service.
+CRM analytics software provides a single, unified platform through which all authorised team members can access specific information on individual customers, in order to provide them with the personalised service.
 And, given that 30% of marketers say having disparate data sources is the main reason they cannot glean useful insights from a customer, a system that collects all available data into a single location is perhaps the most important step towards creating a working customer relationship.

 Valuable Benefits of CRM Analytics

 Even if you have a hundred million customers, none of those customers want to feel as though they are just another faceless revenue-source in the crowd.
-The data you gather on your customers needs to be both expansive and accurate, enabling you to customize your strategy to fit the individuals that make up your clientbase, rather than the clientbase as a single entity.
-That said, the ability to personalize the customer experience is just one benefit of CRM data analytics; here are several others:
+The data you gather on your customers needs to be both expansive and accurate, enabling you to customise your strategy to fit the individuals that make up your clientbase, rather than the clientbase as a single entity.
+That said, the ability to personalise the customer experience is just one benefit of CRM data analytics; here are several others: